ArtemIsmagilov/parser_for_edvibe/README.md

 ## Features

 * Saves 95% of your time
-* Automatically parse and create a template in seconds
+* Momently automatically parse and create a template
 * Parsing 4 sites
 * All tasks belong to the `Execise` or `Grammar` group